marinasundstrom/BlazorBasics/README.md

     * Calling C# methods from JavaScript
     * Passing ElementReferences and ObjectReferences between JS and .NET.

-**NOT** covered: Routing, RenderFragments, Cascading parameters, JS Isolation, and more...
+**NOT** covered: Routing, Cascading parameters, JS Isolation, and more...

 ## Requirements